Bali Right Now

 Fake Police Traffic Stops

 How to avoid: Carry an international driving permit and wear a helmet properly.
-Ask for an official ticket and say you will pay at the station instead.
+Ask for an official ticket and say you will pay at the police station instead.

 -